habitat-sh/habitat/components/docs-chef-io/README.md

 There are two steps to updating the Chef Automate documentation:

-1. Update the documentation in the `chef/automate` repository.
+1. Update the documentation in the `habitat-sh/habitat` repository.
-1. Update the Chef Automate repository module in `chef/chef-web-docs`.
+1. Update the Chef Habitat repository module in `chef/chef-web-docs`.

-### Update Content in `chef/automate`
+### Update Content in `habitat-sh/habitat`

 The fastest way to change the documentation is to edit a page on the GitHub website using the GitHub UI.